faysalmehedi/linux-network-namespaces-hands-on/README.md

     link/ether 3e:1e:48:de:47:07 brd ff:ff:ff:ff:ff:ff link-netnsid 0
 ```

-**_Step 3.2:_** Now we will we add ip address to the netns veth interfaces and update route table to establish communication with bridge network and it will allow communication between two netns via bridge;
+**_Step 3.2:_** Now we will we add ip address to the netns veth interfaces and update route table to establish communication with bridge network and it will also allow communication between two netns via bridge;
 ```bash
 # For ns1
 sudo ip netns exec ns1 ip addr add 192.168.1.10/24 dev ceth0